 As instructed by the DHHS, if you have visited any of the listed Tier 1, 2 or 3 exposure sites during the times listed, you must follow the relevant instructions.
 You must not enter the clinic.

-How are we keeping everyone safe?
-Please be sure to read our Visit Guidelines below before leaving home so that you know what to expect when you arrive.
+We’ve updated our COVID-19 VISIT GUIDELINES – please be sure to read these, so you know what to expect when you arrive.